matao1984/temcompanion/src/TemCompanion/docs/User Guide.md

 - Line profile:

-Draw a line on the image, and the intensity profile along the line will be extracted and plotted.
+Draw a line ROI on the image, and the intensity profile along the line will be extracted and plotted.
 The line position and length can be changed by dragging the end points.
+The start point and the end point are in yellow and blue, respectively.
 The width of the line can be changed by dragging the side handle, or clicking the "+" or "-" keys.

 - Radial integration: